ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ### Effects on Joining Nodes ### {#sssec-effects-overwrite-joining-nodes}

 After having overwritten a group configuration, if the value of the status parameter 'active' is changed from `true` (0xf5) to `false` (0xf4), the Group Manager MUST stop admitting new members in the OSCORE group.
-In particular, until the status parameter 'active' is changed back to `true` (0xf5), the Group Manager MUST respond to a Join Request with a 5.03 (Service Unavailable) response, as defined in {{Section 6.2 of I-D.ietf-ace-key-groupcomm-oscore}}.
+In particular, until the status parameter 'active' is changed back to `true` (0xf5), the Group Manager MUST reply to a Join Request with a 5.03 (Service Unavailable) response, as defined in {{Section 6.2 of I-D.ietf-ace-key-groupcomm-oscore}}.

 If the value of the status parameter 'active' is changed from `false` (0xf4) to `true` (0xf5), the Group Manager resumes admitting new members in the OSCORE group, by processing their Join Requests (see {{Section 6.2 of I-D.ietf-ace-key-groupcomm-oscore}}).